Improving Convergence and Generalization Using Parameter Symmetries: Applications to Other Optimization Algorithms

 Figure \ref{fig:other-algorithms-loss-vs-epoch} shows that teleportation improves the convergence rate when using AdaGrad, SGD with momentum, RMSProp, and Adam.
 The runtime for a teleportation is smaller than the time required to train one epoch, hence teleportation improves convergence rate per epoch at almost no additional cost of time (Figure \ref{fig:other-algorithms-loss-vs-time} in the appendix).

-\subsection{Learning to Teleport}
+\subsection{Learning to teleport}

-In optimization-based meta-learning, the parameter update rule or hyperparameters are learned with a meta-optimizer \cite{andrychowicz2016learning, ravi2016optimization, finn2017model, nichol2018first, chandra2022gradient}.
+In optimization-based meta-learning, the parameter update rule or the hyperparameters are learned using a meta-optimizer \citep{andrychowicz2016learning,finn2017model}.
 Teleportation introduces an additional degree of freedom in parameter updates.
-To exploit our ability to teleport without implementing optimization on groups, we augment existing meta-learning algorithms by learning both the local update rule and teleportation.
+We augment existing meta-learning algorithms by learning both the local update and teleportation.
+This allows us to teleport without implementing the additional optimization step on groups, which reduces computation time.

 Let $\vw_t \in \R^d$ be the parameters at time $t$, and $\grad_t = \left.\frac{\partial \loss}{\partial \vw}\right|_{\vw_t}$ be the gradient of the loss $\loss$.
 In gradient descent, the update rule with learning rate $\eta$ is